 30 BEAUTIFUL Banff Lakes You Have To Visit

 The lakes in Banff are famed around the world for their natural beauty.
-That is an impressive feat in Canada, the country with the most significant amount of fresh water and the most lakes in the world.
-Banff National Park has no shortage of pristine wilderness and natural beauty, which includes its resplendent lakes.
+That is an impressive feat in Canada, the country with the most fresh water and the most lakes in the world.
+Banff National Park has no shortage of pristine wilderness and natural beauty, including its resplendent lakes.

 The Best Lakes in Banff